WindChimeRan/my_reading/README.md

    [paper](https://arxiv.org/pdf/1909.05235.pdf)

-   1. This paper introduce multiple center for each class.
+   1. This paper introduce multiple centers for each class.
-   2. Triple numbers are linear in the examples (rather than O(n^3))
+   2. Training without sampling.
+Triple numbers are linear in the examples (rather than O(n^3)).
+This is similar to that of ProtoNet.
-   3. training without sampling

 ## Multi-Label

-1. **Learning to Learn and Predict:
-A Meta-Learning Approach for Multi-Label Classification**
+1. **Learning to Learn and Predict: A Meta-Learning Approach for Multi-Label Classification**

     [paper](https://arxiv.org/pdf/1909.04176.pdf)